More about me

 210401_BWB_Max_01.jpg

 Attending Petone College, a relatively deprived (decile 3) state school, was a formative experience.
-After that I studied at Victoria University of Wellington, earning a BA (English literature and French) and a BA Hons (English literature, first class).
+After that I studied at Victoria University of Wellington, earning a BA (English literature and French) and a BA Hons (English literature).
 I then edited the university students’ magazine, Salient, in 2002.

 Having found my vocation in writing, I spent much of the 2000s in London working as a journalist.
 I wrote for specialist political news services, edited a financial magazine, and freelanced for the Guardian.